19 June 2023

 Just to recap the most important points, here are the key guidelines for both the company and the developer interested in reskilling.

-- There many things that companies can do help in reskilling, e.g. organising bootcamps and mentoring programmes.
-But, besides all the initiatives, first and foremost, they need to listen to their developers.
+- There are many things that companies can do to help in reskilling, e.g. organizing bootcamps that help polish technical skills and mentoring programs centered around core skills relevant for their business.
+But, besides all the training programs, first and foremost, they need to listen to their existing employees.
+They are the ones who really know what developer skills they want to pursue.

-- For a developer to really get into a new technology quickly, a bridge (e.g. participation in a production-like project or bootcamp) that allows them to get from theory into practice-mode quickly and risk-free is important.
+- For a developer to really get into a new technology quickly, a bridge (e.g. participation in a production-like project or bootcamp) that allows them to get from theory into practice mode quickly and risk-free is important.
+This is the best way to remove skill gaps quickly.